mpv-odoo/odoo-tools/README.md

 ## Adding to Global Bin
 To be able to get these scripts running from any directory, you need to add them to your computer's bin directory.
-I would recommend adding them to `/usr/local/bin/` as this is for programs that are not managed by a distribution package.
+I would recommend adding them to `/usr/local/bin/` if your distribution has it, as this is the usual directory for programs that are not managed by a distribution package.

 I create a symlink instead of copying the files over.
 A symlink is just a shortcut to the file, so any change I make to the files in my current directory will change the behavior of my global versions.